 Most public EV chargers are Level 2 chargers.
 Level 2 charging is based on 240V, so it tends to be faster.
-Generally public stations will deliver between 6kW and 19 kW of power which translates to somewhere between 18 and 50 miles of range added per hour, but, in reality, most L2 chargers are of the 6kW variety.
+Generally public stations will deliver between 6kW and 19 kW of power which translates to somewhere between 18 and 50 miles of range added per hour, but, typically, most L2 chargers are in the 6-12kW range.
 While faster than L1, L2 charging is still not great for road trips unless you have lots of time on your hands and have long stops already planned.
 It is useful at your destination as it should be able to charge your car overnight.

 All L2 stations use the same plug standard called J1772 and looks something like this:

 The handle designs will vary but the plug itself is standardized.
-Your Tesla comes with an adaptor that allows you to plug a J1772 connector into your charge port:
+Your Tesla comes with an adapter that allows you to plug a J1772 connector into your charge port:

-Using the adaptor is straightforward: plug the L2 charging handle into the wider end of the adaptor and then plug the whole thing into the car (remember you will have to manually open the charge port door).
-When unplugging, as soon as you press the trigger or button on the L2 charing handle, charging stops and the car releases the handle.
-Perhaps the only trick to remember is that, as you unplug, use one hand to grasp the adaptor and the other hand to grip the L2 charger handle, so you pull them both out at the same time, otherwise the adaptor stays plugged into the car–it does not do any harm, but its a pain to try and pull out by itself.
+Using the adapter is straightforward: plug the L2 charging handle into the wider end of the adapter and then plug the whole thing into the car (remember you will have to manually open the charge port door).
+When unplugging, as soon as you press the trigger or button on the L2 charging handle, charging stops and the car releases the handle.
+Perhaps the only trick to remember is that, as you unplug, use one hand to grasp the adapter and the other hand to grip the L2 charger handle, so you pull them both out at the same time, otherwise the adapter stays plugged into the car–it does not do any harm, but it’s a pain to try and pull out by itself.

 Level 3: DC Fast Charging (DCFC)

 The next step up is DC Fast Charging (DCFC), which is sometimes referred to as Level 3.
-With DCFC, we start to get into charing speeds that make long-distance travel feasible.
-There are currently three DC FC standards, of which Tesla owners can take advantage of two.
+With DCFC, we start to get into charging speeds that make long-distance travel feasible.
+There are currently three DC FC charging options, maybe best defined by the plugs they use:

 We’ll start with Tesla’s own Supercharger network because that is the fastest and easiest way to charge.
 Any Tesla owner can take advantage of the network of Superchargers as long as they have enabled Supercharging for their car.
-Currently, Superchargers have a maximum charging speed of 150kW with faster speeds expected in the future.
+Superchargers come in 3 flavors:

 This has important implications when you are traveling, since it takes less time to fill your battery to 50% twice than it does to fill it once to 100%.
-I’ll cover road trips in another chapter, but, there short version is its generally a more effective use of time to charge just enough to get to your next charging stop.
-Its seldom effective to charge to 90%+ unless you are stopping for other reasons, such as a meal.
+I’ll cover road trips in another chapter, but, the short version is it’s generally a more effective use of time to charge just enough to get to your next charging stop.
+It’s seldom effective to charge to 90%+ unless you are stopping for other reasons, such as a meal.
 Given the spacing of Superchargers, I seldom Supercharge more than 60% unless there is an uphill climb involved.

-Superchargers are paired, which means two chargers share common equipment.
+V1 and V2 Superchargers are paired, which means two chargers share common equipment.
 If you look closely one the Supercharger pedestals, you will see them labeled 1A, 1B, 2A, etc. Two chargers that have the same number (i.e. 1A and 1B) share equipment and the charging capacity is shared across those two chargers.
-Whomever plugs in first gets the lions share of the charging capacity and whomever plugs in second gets the remaining capacity.
-So, when you approach a Supercharger, if you have an option, pick a charger that has both the A and B chargers unused to get maximum charging speed.
+Whoever plugs in first gets the lion’s share of the charging capacity and whoever plugs in second gets the remaining capacity.
+When you approach a Supercharger, if you have an option, pick a charger that has both the A and B chargers unused to get maximum charging speed.
 Tesla complicates this a bit by not having a consistent charger layout.
-Sometimes the paired chargers are next to each other (i.e. 1A, 1B, 2A, 2B…), sometimes the letters are grouped (i.e. 1A, 2A, 3A…1B, 2B, 3B…) and sometimes its totally random.
+Sometimes the paired chargers are next to each other (i.e. 1A, 1B, 2A, 2B…), sometimes the letters are grouped (i.e. 1A, 2A, 3A…1B, 2B, 3B…) and sometimes it’s totally random.

 Things That Can Effect Charging Speed